Kankakee Sands: History

+About 14,000 to 16,000 years ago, sands were deposited from glacial melt waters flowing from the retreating Laurentide ice sheet during the Wisconsin glaciation.

 This area is part of the Grand Kankakee Marsh system and the site of the largest natural lake in Indiana until it was drained.
 Beaver Lake was 7 miles long and 5 miles wide.
 As a shallow lake, only 10 feet deep, it was filled with vegetation and wildlife.
 It was drained by the 1880s.
 The Nature Conservancy purchased 7200 acres of farmland in 1996 with the aim of restoring as a prairie.

 Bison roamed through Indiana when the eastern pioneers first arrived in the state.
 Explorers reported bison in the 1600s and 1700s.
 An 1824 traveler encountered a single bison near the modern location of the preserve and shot it.
 Bison were extirpated from Indiana by 1830.
 Twenty-three American bison were introduced to the Kankakee Sands in October of 2016.
 The bison are from the Wind Cave National Park.
 Bison were indigenous to Indiana until exterminated by 1790.

+Flora and fauna

+The preserve supports a wide variety of plant and animal species.
 The bison provide management of the grasses on the prairie.
 They prefer grasses and sedges, leaving the flowering plants, which support a range of insects and animals.
 In addition, the bison, reduce the height of the plants, supporting ground dwelling birds.
 As of 2021 the bison herd had grown to more than 90 individuals.

-Flora and fauna

-The preserve supports a wide variety of plant and animal species.